 (video produced by Veggie Box)

 Here are some storage tips: do not wash the berries until you are ready to use them.
 When you get them home, remove the berries from the basket or clamshell, eating or discarding any that look really ripe or kind of sad.
-Place remaining berries in a single layer in a closeable container lined on the bottom with paper towels (you can reuse the clamshells, though the berries will not fit in a single layer).
+Place remaining berries in a single layer in a closeable container lined on the bottom with paper towels.
 Put the lid on the container and place in the fridge.
 Under ideal fridge conditions, the berries ought to keep a number of days this way.

-Here are some other recipes that include them:
+Here are some other recipe suggestions that include them: